aferodeveloper/LinuxSDK/README.md

-# build_artifacts
-Build images and artifacts
+# LinuxSDK: the Afero Linux Based SDK packages and artifacts #

+## Welcome ##

+This repository is intended to store the packages and artifacts for Afero Linux based SDK.